Table of Contents

 Below we will discuss each of these outcomes, and your appeal options for each.

-The ALJ Hearing Decision is Not The End of The Line
+The ALJ Hearing Decision Is Not The End of The Line

 The first thing you should know is that a denial of your claim by the ALJ does not mean that your claim is forever over.
 The ALJ hearing stage is not the end of the application process.
 The next stage of appeal after an ALJ hearing is to file an appeal with the appeals council.
 An unfavorable ALJ decision can be appealed by you or your lawyer, or even by own motion of the appeals council itself.